CodeMind: Evaluating Large Language Models for Code Reasoning: Experimental Setup

 The programs in \avatar and \ceval, on average, have higher Cyclomatic Complexity (CC)~\cite{gill1991cyclomatic} compared to \crux and \heval (Figure~\ref{fig:static-benchmark}-a).
 This means more independent execution paths within the programs in these benchmarks, potentially challenging LLMs to decide on the correct control flow path per given inputs.
 They are also longer in terms of the lines of code (Figure~\ref{fig:static-benchmark}-b), challenging the attention span of LLMs~\cite{liu2024lost}.
 Next, we measured the intra-class dependency (DEP) between the methods used to implement the programs.
 This is especially important since it challenges the ability to switch contexts from one method to another.
-While \ceval has more methods in the classes compared to \avatar, The DEP values for its program are smaller on average (Figure~\ref{fig:static-benchmark}-c).
+While \ceval has more methods in the classes compared to \avatar, the DEP values for its program are smaller on average (Figure~\ref{fig:static-benchmark}-c).
 We also measured the number of nested constructs (NC), as reasoning about them is intuitively more challenging, even for humans (Figure~\ref{fig:static-benchmark}-d): programs in \avatar dataset, on average, have more nested constructs than other programs.
 Finally, we measure these programs' average Loop Lengths (LL).
 Again, this property is intuitively more challenging to reason about, as longer loops require memorizing more variable states and incorporating that into reasoning.
 To collect these numbers, we executed them through existing tests and measured the number of iterations per loop.
 Again, \avatar has more complex programs concerning this metric, i.e., there are programs with nested loops and lengths of over $2e^6$ iterations (Figure~\ref{fig:static-benchmark}-e).

-We will use these complexity metrics to explain the observed results in the remainder of the paper. \crux, used in recent papers to evaluate LLMs in code execution reasoning, falls behind other benchmarks concerning different complexity metrics.
+We will use these complexity metrics to explain the observed results in the remainder of the paper. \crux, used in recent papers to evaluate LLMs on code execution reasoning, falls behind other benchmarks concerning different complexity metrics.
 Our experiments show that LLMs achieve the highest reasoning rate in our proposed tasks on \crux, which should raise concerns about using simple benchmarks and claiming victory on code reasoning for new LLMs.